 Ritholtz Wealth Management is a relatively recently founded firm, as it’s only been in business since 2013.
-Since its founding, the registered investment advisory firm has grown to manage more than $708 million in assets and it’s made headlines for its innovative move to lower fees for clients once they've been with the firm for at least three years.
+Since its founding, the registered investment advisory firm has made headlines for its innovative move to lower fees for clients once they've been with the firm for at least three years.

 Ritholtz works with individuals and high-net-worth individuals, trusts, estates, charitable organizations, pension and profit-sharing plans.
-It generally requires a minimum balance of $750,000 for its comprehensive portfolio management services.
+It generally requires a minimum balance of $1 million for its comprehensive portfolio management services.

 Ritholtz Wealth Management Background

-Ritholtz Wealth Management was founded in 2013 and currently manages more than $708 million in client assets.
+Ritholtz Wealth Management was founded in 2013.
 According to Ritholtz, its mission is to help its clients achieve their financial goals through comprehensive financial and estate plans and goals-based investment planning.
 The firm is employee-owned, with chairman and chief investment officer Barry Ritholtz owning the largest percentage.
-CEO Josh Brown, director of wealth management Kris Venne and director of research Michael Batnick also own shares.
+CEO Josh Brown, Director of Wealth Management Kris Venne and Director of Research Michael Batnick also own shares.

 Ritholtz founder Barry Ritholtz's presence in the financial industry extends beyond his firm.
 He is also the creator and host of Bloomberg radio podcast "Masters in Business,” and the author of leading financial blog, “The Big Picture.”
 Additionally, he currently writes a daily column for Bloomberg View and previously penned a monthly column on personal finance and investing for The Washington Post.
 In 2009, Ritholtz published a book titled “Bailout Nation,” which was named one of the best finance books of the year by several organizations.

-Ritholtz requires a minimum balance of $750,000 for its comprehensive portfolio management services.
+Ritholtz requires a minimum balance of $1 million for its comprehensive portfolio management services.
 However, the firm may group together certain client accounts to achieve this requisite minimum.
 Additionally, Ritholtz notes that this minimum may be negotiable for legacy clients or for individuals who expect to soon exceed the minimum.

 Services Offered by Ritholtz